Private Hierarchical Clustering and Efficient Approximation

 \section{Abstract}

-Machine Learning (ML) is widely used for predictive tasks in numerous important applications---most successfully, in the context of \emph{collaborative learning}, where a plurality of entities contribute their own datasets to jointly deduce global ML models.
-Despite its efficacy, this new learning paradigm fails to encompass critical application domains, such as healthcare and security analytics, that involve learning over highly sensitive data, wherein privacy risks limit entities to individually deduce local models using solely their own datasets.

-In this work, we present the first comprehensive study for \emph{privacy-preserving collaborative hierarchical clustering}, overall featuring scalable cryptographic protocols that allow two parties to safely perform cluster analysis over their combined sensitive datasets.
-For this problem at hand, we introduce a \emph{formal security notion} that achieves the required balance between intended accuracy and privacy, and present a class of \emph{two-party hierarchical clustering protocols} that guarantee strong privacy protection, provable in our new security model.
-Crucially, our solution employs modular design and judicious use of cryptography to achieve high degrees of efficiency and extensibility.
-Specifically, we extend our core protocol to obtain two secure variants that significantly improve performance, an \emph{optimized variant for single-linkage clustering} and a \emph{scalable approximate variant}.
-Finally, we provide a prototype implementation of our approach and experimentally evaluate its feasibility and efficiency on synthetic and real datasets, obtaining encouraging results.
-For example, end-to-end execution of our secure approximate protocol, over $1$M $10$-dimensional records, completes in $35$sec, transferring only $896$KB and achieving $97.09\%$ accuracy.
+In \emph{collaborative learning}, multiple parties contribute their datasets to jointly deduce global machine learning models for numerous predictive tasks.
+Despite its efficacy, this learning paradigm fails to encompass critical application domains that involve highly sensitive data, such as healthcare and security analytics, where privacy risks limit entities to individually train models using only their own datasets.
+In this work, we target \emph{privacy-preserving collaborative hierarchical clustering}.
+We introduce a {formal security definition} that aims to achieve balance between utility and privacy and present a {two-party protocol} that provably satisfies it.
+We then extend our protocol with: (i) an {optimized version for single-linkage clustering}, and (ii) {scalable approximation variants}.
+We implement all our schemes and experimentally evaluate their performance and accuracy on synthetic and real datasets, obtaining very encouraging results.
+For example, end-to-end execution of our secure approximate protocol for over $1$M $10$-dimensional data samples requires $35$sec of computation and achieves $97.09\%$ accuracy.